There is no way you can grow and manage a small business without understanding your KPIs, which are key performance indicators.

 KPIs, also known as key performance indicators, are quantifiable metrics used to evaluate the success of an organization.

 Key performance indicators should tell a story.
-When Warren Buffet famously says, “accounting is the language of business”, this is what I believe he’s referring to.
+When Warren Buffet famously says, “Accounting is the language of business”, this is what we believe he’s referring to.

-By understanding your numbers, and I mean, REALLY understanding your numbers, you can make great decisions to grow your business.
+By understanding your numbers, and we mean, REALLY understanding your numbers, you can make great decisions to grow your business.

-Let me give you a very simple example that illustrates this concept, that anyone can relate to.
+Let us give you a very simple example that illustrates this concept, that anyone can relate to.